How to Become a Soil and Plant Scientists in Louisiana

 Obtain Louisiana licensure or certification

 Louisiana may require specific licensing or professional certification for soil and plant scientistss.
-Requirements vary by state — contact the Louisiana Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Louisiana Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Louisiana

-Louisiana employs 60 soil and plant scientists.
+Louisiana employs 170 soil and plant scientists.
+The highest concentrations are in New Orleans-Metairie.

 Soil and Plant Scientists salary range in Louisiana